The Life of a Sherman Tanker: The Crew the Tank, and How They Lived With it, Babied it, Loved and Hated it.

 After spending some time as a co-driver, a crewmember may be moved up to loader.
 A good loader was important, the 75mm and later 76mm guns were capable of very fast rates of fire, but only if the loader could keep up.
 When he wasn’t scrambling around the floor of the turret opening armored doors in the floor to find ammo to feed the gun, he was another set of eyes.
 On early tanks using his periscope, on later ones he could stick his head out of his own hatch.
 Many crews mounted extra machine guns to the roofs too, and if there was one on the loaders hatch it would be his to shoot.
 Some units would put the M2 .50 mount in front of the loader, and put a .30 Cal M1919A4 on a mount in front of the commander.

 The driver needed to be able to drive the tank, often without knowing what he was driving into, trusting the eyes of the other crew members and commander to keep him out of trouble.
 He needed to know what his tank could drive over and climb, and what it couldn’t.
 Getting your tank stuck in the mud was an embarrassing thing to do.
-If the tank was really stuck, it might require more than one tank to pull it out.
+If the tank was really stuck, it might require more than one tank to pull it out, if the resources in your platoon couldn’t do it, you had to call in other help.
 The crew would get a lot of heat for that type of thing.

 Driving the tank was important, and the driver had to work well with the commander.
 A savvy co driver could be moved into this spot, or a good loader, would be given a shot.
 The position was roomy and fairly comfortable as tank positions go.
 He had a good view forward from a fixed periscope, and rotating one built into the drivers hatch.
 The seat could also be adjusted up, and the tank driven with drivers head stuck out.
 In the movie Tank with James Garner, you get a lot of shots of him driving the tank with his head stuck out a small hatch M4A3.